tnwei/exposure-to-code/source/06_numpy_chaos.rst

 ..
 Begin with brief history on Lorenz: weather convection sytem

-Edward Lorenz was working on a set of equations to model atmospheric convection in 1963.
-These equations describe how a two-dimensional layer of fluid would be warmed from below and cooled from above.
+Let's go into more detail on the work of Edward Lorenz.
+He was working on a set of equations to model atmospheric convection in 1963, which describe how a two-dimensional layer of fluid would be warmed from below and cooled from above.
 Below is a simplified version of the Lorenz equations:

 ..
 Then show the equations, explain them.
 Give instructions to implement